The Black Douglas (novel)

-The Black Douglas is a historical fantasy novel by Scottish author Samuel Rutherford Crockett published in 1899.
+The Black Douglas is a historical fantasy novel by the Scottish author Samuel Rutherford Crockett published in 1899.
 It features the historical figures William Douglas, 6th Earl of Douglas (the "Black Douglas"), and Gilles de Retz ("Bluebeard"), though in reality they never met.
 It is set in Scotland and France in the fifteenth century and blends history with supernatural elements.
 The novel is cited as an influence for J.R.R.
 Tolkien's The Hobbit and The Lord of the Rings.

 Synopsis

 The young Earl William of Douglas stops by Malise McKim's smithy to get his horse shod.
 Malise's sons, Sholto and Laurence, are also there.
 Earl William rides on into the evening and meets a beautiful young woman.
 She leads him to a pavilion in the forest.
 She says she is part of a French delegation and suggests that he accompanies her to Edinburgh, which he rejects.
 The seduction is interrupted by Malise and the Abbot of Dulce Cor who insist the woman is a witch.
 Earl William is dragged away against his will.

 Earl William holds a wapenshaw at Threave Castle, the Douglas stronghold.
 Laurence pleases the Abbott with his singing and joins the Abbey.
 Sholto becomes Captain of the Guard.
 He is in love with Maud, the companion of Margaret Douglas, Fair Maid of Galloway, Earl William's younger sister.
 A French delegation led by Gilles de Retz arrives.
 In the delegation is the mysterious woman, who Earl William learns is named Lady Sybilla.
 In the night, a wolf-like creature invades the chamber of Margaret and Maud.
 Sholto wounds it as it escapes.
 On the third day, they hold a melee.
 De Retz moves to target Earl William, but Sholto steps in to defend him.
 The Frenchman is knocked unconscious.
 His armour is stripped off, revealing he has a wound similar to that given to the wolf-like creature.
 Sholto is knighted.

 A week or two later, De Retz, Sir Alexander Livingston, Lord Chancellor William Crichton, and James, Earl of Avondale hold a council in Stirling Castle.
 They all agree on the need to get rid of Earl William, who is too powerful.
 Lady Sybilla is revealed as the secret weapon who will lure him to Edinburgh.
 Earl William receives letters from Crichton and Lady Sybilla, convincing him, against the advice of others, to go to Crichton Castle.
 His younger brother David, Sholto, and some men-at-arms accompany him.
 Earl William and Lady Sybilla spend a lot of time together alone.
 She warns him to leave, he refuses, and she declares her love for him.
 The next morning, he finds De Retz and Lady Sybilla have left for Edinburgh.
 He receives a message from Lady Sybilla, telling him not to follow her and to forget her.
 Though Sholto argues against him, he decides to follow her to Edinburgh.